IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 6. Assigns IRLM SSID based on the instantiated Db2 subsystem name

-7. Dynamically defines Db2 and IRLM system to z/OS
+7. Dynamically defines Db2 and IRLM subsystems to z/OS

 8. Executes all mandatory steps to install and verify a standalone Db2 subsystem, including: Java definitions, all Db2-supplied stored procedures, SQL Install Verification, Db2 storage groups for user data (``ssidUSG``), and optionally DDF REST services, ODBC, and JDBC connections (Type-2 and Type-4)

-### Actions for the provisioned Db2 systems
+### Actions for the provisioned Db2 subsystems

 The following actions are available from z/OSMF Cloud Provisioning Software Services for the provisioned Db2 subsystem:
    * Start the Db2 subsystem